Campus: Columbus, Lima, Marion, Mansfield, Newark

 - A minimum of a 2.0 cumulative point-hour ratio and a minimum of a 2.0 pre-major point-hour ratio after completion of the required pre-major courses

-Students who plan to pursue their graduate degree in social work may complete both the bachelor's and master's programs in five years by applying to the 4+1 BSSW/MSW Program.
+Students who plan to pursue their graduate degree in social work may complete both the bachelor's and master's programs in five years by opting in to the 4+1 BSSW/MSW Program.
 The 4+1 Program allows students to apply for admission to both programs at once.
 Acceptance into the 4+1 Program is contingent upon admission to the Columbus campus as a new first year student.

 Pre-major social work requirements